fallenbeck/passwd_check.py/README.md

   -h HOST, --host HOST  host/ip to connect
-  -p PORT, --port PORT  port to connect (default: 22) -q, --quiet           do not print anything to stdout -v                    verbosity (when using -vv logging information will
+  -p PORT, --port PORT  port to connect (default: 22) -q, --quiet           do not print anything to stdout -v, --verbose         verbosity (when using -vv logging information will
                         contain passwords!)
   --version             show program's version number and exit
 ```